magneticio/vamp.io/content/documentation/installation/rancher.md

 * Rancher up and running
 * Key-value store like ZooKeeper, Consul or etcd
 * Elasticsearch and Logstash

-#### Before we begin...
-It is advisable to try out the official Rancher Quick Start Guide tutorial first ([rancher.com - quick start guide](http://docs.rancher.com/rancher/latest/en/quick-start-guide/)).

-## Standard install
-The standard install will run Vamp together with Consul, Elasticsearch and Logstash on Rancher.
-(We'll also deploy our demo Sava application to give you something to play around on).

-If you want to make a setup on your local VM based Docker, it's advisable to increase default VM memory size from 1GB to 4GB.
+* If you want to make a setup on your local VM based Docker, it's advisable to increase default VM memory size from 1GB to 4GB.

 ### Step 1: Run Rancher locally
 Based on the official Rancher quickstart tutorial, these are a few simple steps to run Rancher locally: